 Hotel Laki, and the surrounding rural areas, were great for seeing the Northern Lights.

 You can see the Northern Lights from your room at Hotel Laki.
 Alternatively, you can head up to the balcony upstairs where you’ll have an unrestricted view of the Northern Lights.

-You get where I’m going to with this – the choices are endless.
+You get where I’m going with this – the choices are endless.
 We saw the Northern Lights here and it was incredible.
-Though you don’t need to stay at Hotel Laki to see them, so if you choose somewhere else to rest your head that will work totally great, too.
+Though you don’t need to stay at Hotel Laki to see them, if you choose somewhere else to rest your head that will work totally great, too.